 We ask for 25-30 volunteers every year to act as Table Captains to invite guests to fill a table of eight.
 Being a Table Captain is a great service to Drama Studio.
 It allows us to share our mission and our programs with as many people as possible, increases our student body, expands our reach, and contributes to our annual funding.
 If you are interested in being a Table Captain this year, please send an email with the subject Table Captain, stating your interest, to email@example.com.

-Any further questions about Conservatory programming our Parent Action Committee can be directed to firstname.lastname@example.org and all questions regarding enrollment and billing to email@example.com.
+Any further questions about Conservatory programming or our Parent Action Committee can be directed to firstname.lastname@example.org and all questions regarding enrollment and billing to email@example.com.

 Welcome to the Drama Studio family!